 2. Open Air Art gallery – works in a very similar way but using chalks.
 Allocate the children some paving slabs each do draw their works of art on then they can give you a guided tour.
 Washes away easily with water or the next rainy day.

 3. Be pirates – hide ‘treasure’ in a sand pit or patch of soil that is free for digging.
 The treasure can be anything from pegs to silver foil or sweets to real 1p coins.
 Award prizes for the pirate with most treasure.

-4. Go on a bug hunt – this activity is great for walking slowly and quietly round the garden.
+4. Go on a bug hunt – This activity is great for walking slowly and quietly round the garden.
 See how many creepy crawlies you can find hiding under leaves and stones.
 A variation on this is to go into the garden straight after some rain and see how many worms you can find!
 You can do this with a camera, photographing the bugs if you are a bit squeamish about them catching and keeping them.
 See how many different bugs you can find, then go indoors and find out about them.

 5. Fill it up – this is a game I remember playing at Brownies many years ago!
 Give each child a small container (a washed out yoghurt pot or similar) and see who can collect the most different things that fit in it within 5/10/20 minutes.
 A good game for older children to play in teams with younger children.